A short out-and-back hike from the visitor center

 Park rangers often recommend this popular hike to visitors who are looking for a one-hour outing.
 The hike is short, more or less level, and there's a little waterfall at the end.
 The trail also has some outstanding redwoods, though mostly at the beginning.

 Starting from park headquarters, walk south along the road a short distance to reach the trailhead.
 The Sequoia Trail starts with some top-notch redwood scenery, climbing gently through a grove of large stately trees.
 In the distance, you can catch glimpses of redwoods rising majestically into the sky.
-This exceptional scenery continues for about a third of a mile, then, immediately after passing a side trail to Jay Camp, the redwoods become more mundane.
+This exceptional scenery continues for about a third of a mile; after passing a side trail to Jay Camp, the redwoods become more mundane.
 It's still attractive old growth, though.
 The trail gradually curves around to follow Lodge Road.

 The sound of rushing water announces that you're approaching Sempervirens Falls.
 Take the well-marked spur trail downhill, cross the road, and descend a series of steps to reach a viewing platform.
 Next to the platform, Sempervirens Creek pours over a 10-foot-high ledge and into a deep pool in a little grotto.